James Southerton

 James Southerton (16 November 1827 – 16 June 1880) was an English professional cricketer whose first-class career spanned 26 seasons from 1854 to 1879.
-Right-handed as both batsman and bowler, he began his career as a specialist batsman.
-He decided to concentrate on bowling and, using a roundarm action, developed into an outstanding slow bowler.
+Right-handed as both a batsman and bowler, he began his career as a specialist batsman.
+Having found little success as a batsman, he decided to concentrate on bowling and, using a roundarm action, developed into an outstanding slow bowler who took 1,682 wickets in his first-class career from 286 matches.

 In the 1870 season, Southerton became the first bowler to take 200 first-class wickets in a season.
 He toured Australia in 1876–77 with James Lillywhite's team, and played for England against Australia at the Melbourne Cricket Ground, in what is retrospectively recognised as the first-ever Test match.
 He was 49 years and 119 days old when the match began, and remains the oldest Test debutant.
 In domestic cricket, Southerton was mostly associated with the county teams of Hampshire, Surrey, and Sussex.
 As he tended to play for more than one county in a season, he became known as the 'Man of Many Counties', and it was largely because of him that residence qualifications were introduced ahead of the 1873 season.

 Southerton stood intermittently as an umpire between 1864 and 1879.
 For the last ten years of his life, he was the landlord of The Cricketers public house in Mitcham.
 He became the first Test cricketer to die when he succumbed to a short attack of pleurisy in June 1880, aged 52.

 Cricket

 Early career

 James Southerton was born in Petworth, Sussex on 16 November 1827.
 His family moved from Petworth to Mitcham, Surrey when he was three months old.
 By occupation a barber, he made his debut in first-class cricket for Surrey against Sussex at Hove in 1854.
-The following season he played twice for Surrey, against an All-England Eleven and Sussex.
+The following season he played twice for Surrey, against an All England Eleven and Sussex.
 Two years would elapse before he next played for Surrey, against Manchester at Eccles in 1857.
 Southerton departed Surrey ahead of the 1858 season and was engaged by Sussex.
 He made four first-class appearances for Sussex during the 1858 season, and one for a combined Kent and Sussex team against Surrey, but was forced to withdraw from their team due to over-exertion, amongst other causes.
 He returned in 1859 to play one match against the Marylebone Cricket Club (MCC) at Lord's.
 For the first five years of his career, Southerton specialised as a batsman, but he had little success and could only once achieve a season average in double figures.